-Ash Ngu is a journalist, designer and developer with ProPublica Illinois.
-She has previously worked for the The New York Times’ graphics desk and interned at The Pudding, a digital publication that visualizes popular culture.
-Ash studied computer science and art at Stanford University.
+Ash Ngu is a journalist, designer and developer with ProPublica's news apps team.
+She previously worked at The New York Times and The Pudding.

 Una clave que podría decidir la elección: si el Partido Republicano logra impedir que los votantes subsanen boletas rechazadas